-AlturaSolutions helps businesses grow by turning words into sales.
+AlturaSolutions turns words into sales.
 This article, published for client The Ashkin Group, is an example.

 Most (90%) companies around the globe consider a sustainability strategy necessary to remain competitive, according to research published May 2017 by the Massachusetts Institute of Technology (MIT) Sloan Management Review.
 Among the leaders in this sustainability movement include well-known firms such as Nike, Adidas, Unilever, Nestle, Walmart, IKEA, BMW, and Toyota as well as retailer H&M.

 While many companies and their leaders are putting greater emphasis on sustainability—viewing it as key to their future success—a gap appears between knowing about the importance of sustainability and taking action.
 The companies that stand out for their sustainability efforts have managed to close this gap.
 Although living out their sustainability beliefs was not easy, they managed to meet their goals by following a variety of steps.
 These steps, detailed below, can work for jansan organizations in the process of closing their own knowing/doing gap.

 When organizations find their sustainability strategy might increase business costs, their motivation to implement the strategy can weaken.
 Toyota faced this situation manufacturing hybrid cars.
 Hybrid cars can be very dependent on rare earth minerals, which are becoming more costly.
 As these cars already tend to be more expensive than traditional gas-fueled cars, Toyota was afraid that further increasing costs might hamper sales and the company’s profitability.
 To address this concern, Toyota engineers developed alternative engine technologies that are far less dependent on rare minerals, keeping costs down and sales up, while remaining focused on sustainability.